Martin Garrad

 Club President and Membership Secretary – membership@fiatbarchetta.uk

-May 2023 – Welcome to the UK Barchetta Owners’ Club website.
-We now have a membership of 230 and, with seven new members so far this year, still no sign of failing interest.
-Our club structure is changing again.
-Sandy Ranson has done a sterling job as club secretary for the last several years but is now standing down.
-Fortunately we do have a volunteer offering to take over from Sandy, Dave Skelding has stepped up for which I am grateful.
+August 2023 – Welcome to the UK Barchetta Owners’ Club website.
+We now have a membership of 233 and, with sixteen new members so far this year, still no sign of failing interest.
+Thankfully we manage our affairs with a handful of volunteers and a core of enthusiastic members.
 Mike Barnes continues as our treasurer and is responsible for managing our 200 Club.
 He has restored a healthy bank balance for us, thank you Mike.
 Neil Mead looks after our website and manages to keep it fresh and up to date whilst Mark Simmons continues in an admin role.
+Our new club secretary is Dave Skelding who has already proved supportive in documenting events.

 Club membership remains free but we do encourage people to sign up to our “200 Club” which provides substantial cash prizes and funds to keep us going!
 Please consider joining.
-The prize fund this year looks like reaching £1300 to be distributed to the winners.
-(Still time to buy a ticket if you are quick!
+(Application forms on this website) The prize fund this year reached £1360 with a top prize of £453.
 For now, enjoy our website and I hope the information is both interesting and informative.

 Very best wishes